fransenglich/swiftmusicmashup/README.md

 I have been on a test task force at W3C and am ISTQB certified, but without typing a book:

-* Robustness for Music Brainz' format.
+* Robustness for MusicBrainz' format.
 MB's MMD format needs to be studied
 * Robustness for different HTTP return codes/and errors
 * This app is simple, but a plethora of different user input/searches needs to be tested.
 For instance:
     - No input